marnelfr/back-to-symfony/README.md

 ## Profiler
 Installation: ``composer req profiler --dev``\
-While we can install the debugger ``req debug`` to get an extra debug tools in addition to the profiler, it can be installed alone.
+While we can install the debugger ``req debug`` to get some extra debug tools in addition to the profiler, it can be installed alone.

 ### Operations
 We've got 2 type of operations:
 - **collectionOperation**: doesn't require a resource's Id.
 It has
   - a GET method: to retrieve a collection of resource
-  - a POST method: to create a collection of resource
+  - a POST method: to create a resource
-- **itemOperation**: require a resource Id and has
+- **itemOperation**: require a resource's Id and has
-  - a GET method
+  - a GET method to get an unique resource based on its id
   - a PUT method: to edit the whole resource
   - a PATCH method: to only edit some fields of our resource.
-  - a DELETE method: to destroy a resource.
+  - a DELETE method: to destroy the resource.

 So while setting up our resource, we can define which kind or operation we want our API to expose: